Ma näen su häält

-Ma näen su häält (I Can See Your Voice) is an Estonian television mystery music game show based on the South Korean programme of the same title.
+Ma näen su häält (lit.
+'I Can See Your Voice') is an Estonian television mystery music game show based on the South Korean programme of the same title, featuring its format where a guest artist and contestants attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It first aired on Kanal 2 on 27 February 2022.

 Gameplay

 Format

-Presented with a group of seven "mystery singers" that identified only by their occupation, a guest artist and a pair of contestants must attempt to eliminate bad singers from the selection without ever hearing them perform live, over the course of four rounds.
-They are also assisted with clues regarding singers' backgrounds, style of performance, and observations from a celebrity panel.
+Over the course of four rounds, the guest artist and a pair of contestants must attempt to eliminate bad singers from a group of seven "mystery singers", identified only by their occupation or alias, without ever hearing them perform live.
+They are assisted by clues regarding the singers' backgrounds, style of performance, and observations from a celebrity panel.
 At the end of a game, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.

-If the last remaining mystery singer is good, the contestants win a cash prize; (Note: For the show's gameplay changes, based on playing time of an episode:
+(Note: Gameplay note: